clhenrick/portfolio/pages/cv.md

 - Collaborated with UX Designers, UX Researchers, Data Scientists, Program Managers, and Software Engineers in the product development lifecycle.
 - Created web prototypes at varying levels of fidelity for interactive design concepts using modern web standards and technologies such as React, Angular, D3JS, TypeScript, LitElement, (S)CSS, HTML, etc.
 - Advocated UX Design to areas such as UI component design, web accessibility, visual design, and interaction design.
-- Anaylzed datasets and documented data transformation pipelines using CoLab/Jupyter Notebooks, SQL, Pandas, Altair.
+- Analyzed datasets and documented data transformation pipelines using CoLab/Jupyter Notebooks, SQL, Pandas, Altair.

 ### OmniSci
 **Data Visualization Engineer**